Justin's life changes forever when a fugitive in time checks in to his hotel.

 Corbett snarled, "Merde."
 Her handgun snapped and the muzzle flashed.

-Corbett read something on her phone.
+Corbett ignored him and concentrated on her phone's display.
 "Got him."
 She turned to Justin.
 "This is all your fault."

 "Looks like he's fled to an apartment building in Chicago.
 We'll get him."
-She grabbed his arm and pulled.
+She grabbed his arm and pulled him toward her.

 Justin held back.
 "What are you doing?
-What's this about?"
+Let go of me!"

 She sighed and released his arm.
 "Look, he was in witness protection.
 Kind of.
 But he ran away, and we have to put him back where he belongs.
-And after what you've seen, you have to be in witness protection, too."
-She punched something onto the screen of her phone and then stuffed her gun back in her purse.
+And now that you've seen what he did, you have to be in witness protection, too.
+For now, I'm going to take you to a place where you/ll be safe."
+She punched something onto the screen of her phone.

 She pressed against him, her breath hot on his neck.